 Good Samaritan Society - Syracuse is a facility in Syracuse, Nebraska, which has a total of 2,690 people.
 This proved to be an A rated facility.
 This nursing home received one of the best grades that we offer.
 A grade of this caliber requires first-rate scores across the board.
-We were impressed enough to rank this facility as one of the 50 best facilities in Nebraska.
-One of the best aspects of this nursing home's remarkable report card is its inspection rating.
+We ranked this facility as one of the 100 best facilities in Nebraska, which is a distinguished list.
+One of the major highlights of this nursing home's remarkable profile is its inspection score.
 We discuss inspections in the next paragraph.

 Good Samaritan Society - Syracuse